-- Reassurance that your Research Report is progressing well - You are confident that you are fulfilling the Research Report assessment criteria - You can identify changes that you will make following your Project Mentor feedback - You can identify possible improvements to the quality of your work to date - You feel confident that you know what else is required of you to complete the RAP - Realisation that you are able to meet your RAP timetable - Reflection on your personal skills for your Skills and Learning Statement.
+- Reassurance that your Research Report is progressing well - You are confident that you are fulfilling the Research Report assessment criteria - You can identify changes that you will make following your Mentor feedback - You can identify possible improvements to the quality of your work to date

+- You feel confident that you know what else is required of you to complete the RAP - Realisation that you are able to meet your RAP timetable - Reflection on your personal skills for your Skills and Learning Statement.

-The third meeting - the presentation
+6.c.iii) The third meeting - the presentation

 By the time you get to the third meeting, you should have completed your research and nearly finished writing your Research Report.
-You should provide a copy of your draft Research Report to your Project Mentor before the third meeting.
-This meeting includes a 15 minute presentation that you give to your Project Mentor and perhaps also to other students who have undertaken their own RAP.
+You should provide a copy of your draft Research Report to your Mentor before the third meeting.
+This meeting includes a 15 minute PowerPoint presentation that you present to your Mentor and perhaps at the same time to other fellow students.

-You will need to investigate how to prepare an effective presentation, using PowerPoint or overhead slides.
+You will need to investigate how to prepare an effective presentation, using PowerPoint.
 A copy of your presentation must be submitted as part of your Skills and Learning Statement.
 You will also gain experience of giving a presentation to an audience and responding to questions.

-Your Project Mentor may focus on the following issues in the third meeting:
+Your Mentor may focus on the following issues in the third meeting: